-To enable GPS, make sure location is enabled under the Windows privacy setting.
+To enable GPS, make sure location is enabled under the Location setting.

-- 1. Type location in the taskbar search box, and then select Location privacy settings. - 2.
+- 1. Type location in the taskbar search box, and then make the selection for location. - 2.
 Follow the on-screen instructions for using location settings.

 For more information, see the Get started app.